byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 Without parameters display any notes not yet read.
 With a label and further text as parameters send the text as a message of type `note` to the signer with the label.

-Sending notes to each other directly from one Monero wallet to the next might be a fun way to avoid having to use additional communication channels for talking to signers.
+Sending notes to each other directly from one ByteRub wallet to the next might be a fun way to avoid having to use additional communication channels for talking to signers.

 If you want to read or re-read a particular note use the `mms show` command and look at the last line with the message content, in this case the text of the note.